 Our Symptom checker provides clinical advice on what to do next based on your symptoms.

 Most coughs are caused by viruses which inflame the throat, windpipe or lungs.
-Here are some tips to relieve the symptoms.
+Here are some tips to relieve a chesty, dry or persistent cough.

 Haemoptysis (coughing up blood)